A converse to a theorem of Gauss on Gauss sums: Introduction

 Thus we can verify an algebraic condition (that $f$ is a homomorphism) via an analytic one (that $f$ correlates in a special way with exponentials).

 There are two obvious paths to generalizing Proposition \ref{prop:QuadraticMainThm}.
 The first is to weaken the hypotheses, but we cannot be too cavalier---for $f$ to be a character it is necessary that $f(1) = 1$ and that the image of $f$ consists of roots of unity.
 The second natural generalization is to interpret the quantity $\tau(f)$ in terms of the finite Fourier transform of $f$, and to attempt to replace our condition on $\tau(f)$ by a condition on $\wh{f}$.
-To be more precise, given any $f : \Fpx \to \C^\times$ we can extend it to a function on $\F_p$ by setting $f(0):= 0$, and then define its Fourier transform $\wh{f} : \F_p \to \C$ by
+More precisely, given any $f : \Fpx \to \C^\times$ we define its Fourier transform $\wh{f} : \F_p \to \C$ by

+where $f(0):= 0$.
 In this language, the conclusion of Proposition \ref{prop:QuadraticMainThm} asserts that $f$ is the Legendre symbol (mod $p$) if and only if $|\wh{f}(-1)| = 1$.
 Does this hold if we replace $-1$ by some other input?
 Our main theorem, which generalizes Proposition \ref{prop:QuadraticMainThm} in both the ways we just described, answers this question in the affirmative:

 \begin{theorem} Suppose the image of $f : \F_p^\times \to \C^\times$ consists of $n^\text{th}$ roots of unity, that $f(1) = 1$, and that $p \nmid n$.
 Then $f$ is a nontrivial character if and only if $\exists a \in \Fpx$ such that $|\wh{f}(a)| = 1$. \end{theorem}